 As president of DTA and DAP, could you explain their roles within Apulia's aerospace industry?
 In 2004 we observed that SMEs needed to change, innovate, start R&D projects and think more globally.
 We then created the Technological District Consortium [DTA] with GE, Leonardo, Salver, GSE, Sitael and Planetek.
 The consortium is recognized by the Ministry of Research and aims to increase the Apulian aerospace industry's competitiveness.
-We created the DTA for research purposes, with 10 new €200 million have been invested so far.
-DAP, on the other hand is made-up by companies, universities, associations such as Confingives public authorities support to define the policies that will promote the sector.
+We created the DTA for research purposes, with 10 new few years due to the cooperation between Finmeccanica and Boeing faculties to teach aerospace, labs and technical schools.
+More than €200 million have been invested so far.
+DAP, on the other hand is made-up by companies, universities, associations such as Confin-Grottaglie is now a pivotal part of your operations, given its dustria, trade unions and research centers.
+It is an association that gives public authorities support to define the policies that will promote the sector.
 Working in the new era for aerospace, as the European Commission stated, is paramount to the Apulia region. -